C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
-- Slide with the most cultural content - matters most for people never reviewed before
-  - Being reviewed feels exposing the first time - saying so openly helps
+- Most culturally sensitive slide - being reviewed can feel exposing the first time; acknowledging that helps
-- For authors: push fixes as new commits rather than amending/force-pushing
+- For authors: push fixes as new commits rather than amending or force-pushing, so reviewers see what changed - tidy up later if the project squashes on merge
-  - So the reviewer can see what changed since they last looked
-  - Tidy up later if the project squashes on merge
-- For reviewers: suggestion feature worth demonstrating - turns a comment into a one-click commit
-  - "Good enough, not perfect" prevents a PR sitting for three weeks over stylistic preferences
+- For reviewers: demonstrate the suggestion feature; "good enough, not perfect" prevents a PR stalling over style preferences
-- Asking questions rather than issuing orders is not just politeness
+- Asking questions instead of issuing orders often surfaces reasoning the reviewer had not considered
-  - "What happens if this is empty?" often reveals the author had a reason you hadn't considered
-- If there's a story from a real C2SM review that illustrates the point, this is the place for it -->
+- A real C2SM review example fits well here, if one is available -->

 ---